CLeigh89/The-Clancy-Protocol/README.md

 **GonzoGirlScript** is a digital font built from Clancy’s original handwriting — a raw, expressive typeface designed for creators, educators, and storytellers.
 It's part of a growing catalog of micro-products powered by The Clancy Protocol.

+## 🧠 Authorship & AI Support

+This project was conceptualized, authored, and directed by Clancy Wells using AI-assisted tools for drafting and formatting.
+While ChatGPT (Monday 8.0) supported markdown development and structural recommendations, all creative, conceptual, and editorial decisions remain under the sole direction of Clancy Wells.

+The Clancy Protocol™ is an original work of emotional architecture and intellectual property.
+AI was used as a collaborator in execution — not a co-author of intent.

 ## 📌 Project Status

 | Component | Status |